jbt/docker/README.md

  * native

-### Important note
+## Important note

-All files must be inside `root_source_dir` (or the current pwd if not specified) or one of its descendant subdirectories.
+All files must be inside the input directory (specified by `-i`) or one of its descendant subdirectories.
 If they're not then it'll just get horribly confused and get into an infinite loop.
 Which isn't nice.